MarileneK/spa-react/READme.md

 The aim was to put into practice my React knowledge.
 In a near future, I will add a backend.

+Click here to have a look at the project: https://spa-gestion.herokuapp.com

 ## Set-up
 Install the node modules.
 ```bash